tidepool-org/platform/README.md

 make watch
 ```

-The environment variable `WATCH` indicates which test to execute.
-If not specified, then all tests are executed.
+The environment variable `WATCH` indicates which package hierarchy to test.
+If not specified, then all packages are tested.
 For example,

 ```
 WATCH=user make watch
 ```

-* To run `go fmt`, `goimports`, and `golint` all at once:
+* To run `gofmt`, `goimports`, `go tool vet`, and `golint`:

 ```
 make pre-commit